minagawah/mapbox-gl-js-v2-experiment/README.md

 ### 2-4.
 Other Build Tools

 - dotenv
-&nbsp; &nbsp; API TOKENS for Mapbox are stored in `.env` and `.env.local`.
-&nbsp; &nbsp; Although they will be included in bundle files anyways,
-&nbsp; &nbsp; I have IP restrictions for API TOKENS, and no problem.
+  - API TOKENS for Mapbox are stored in `.env` and `.env.local`.
+Although they will be included in bundle files anyways, I have IP restrictions for API TOKENS, and no problem.
 - webpack-merge
 - clean-webpack-plugin
 - html-webpack-plugin
 - copy-webpack-plugin
 - mini-css-extract-plugin
-&nbsp; &nbsp; While we are extracting CSS files, and write them to disks,
-&nbsp; &nbsp; this is for production only.
+  - While we are extracting CSS files, and write them to disks, this is for production only.
 - license-webpack-plugin
 - postcss
-&nbsp; &nbsp; You definitely need this when using Tailwind.
+  - We definitely need this when using Tailwind.
 - autoprefixer
 - prettier
 - http-server
-&nbsp; &nbsp; May worth nothing.
-Yet, I can check behaviors for the built bundles
-&nbsp; &nbsp; before I deploy to the production.
+  - May worth nothing.
+Yet, I can check behaviors for the built bundles before I deploy to the production.

 ```
 yarn add --dev webpack-merge clean-webpack-plugin html-webpack-plugin license-webpack-plugin postcss autoprefixer prettier http-server